10 Awesome Reasons You Need to Hop in Your Car and Visit the Catskills

 The Catskills offers tons of unique dining options—connected by their farm-to-table philosophy.
 This is an area where seasonality reigns supreme.
 Butterfield in Stone Ridge pays homage to locally sourced ingredients with dishes like ember roasted beets with crispy quinoa, herb créme fraîche, and greens and foraged oyster mushrooms with radish top ranch.
 Another standout is Gracie’s Luncheonette in Leeds.
 Famed for its American classics, the new establishment—which began as a food truck and expanded to a brick-and-mortar location in 2016—delights diners with hand-cut french fries made from potatoes grown at Story Farm in Catskill and homemade ice cream.

 The fall offers a bounty of seasonal ingredients.
 And where better to score fresh fruits and veggies than local farmer’s market and roadside stands?
-(These 13 fruits and vegetables that taste so much better in the fall.)
 In addition to produce, you’ll also find freshly-baked bread, house-smoked meats, and cheeses.
 The Hudson Valley Farmer’s Market at Greig Farm is open daily 9 a.m. to 5 p.m.

 One of the most compelling reasons to visit the Catskills this fall is the splendor of the foliage.
 For a great view of the tree tops, consider a zipline canopy tour of Hunter Mountain.
 It claims to be the longest, fastest and highest zipline in North America.
 Want to know when leaves will be at peak in your area?
 This interactive map predicts when leaves will change color in your area.